blackmaskexe/github-foundations/03 - 10 Things to Get Started/10 Things to Get Started with Git.md

      ```
    - Tip: Write clear commit messages so you and your teammates know what changed.

 5. **Branching for Environments**
-   - Branches let you work on different features or environments (like dev, test, main, beta) without messing up the main code.
-Create and switch branches:
+   - Branches are one of the most important features in Git.
+They let you work on different stages of your project without interfering with each other.
+In our workflow, we use three main branches:
+     - `main`: This is the stable, production-ready branch.
+Only thoroughly tested code should be merged here.
+Think of it as the "live" version of your project.
+     - `dev`: This is where all new development happens.
+You and your team write and test new code here.
+It's normal for this branch to be a bit messy as you experiment and build features.
+     - `test`: This branch is for testing code before it goes to `main`.
+Once something is ready in `dev`, you merge it into `test` to make sure everything works as expected.
+Only after passing tests does code move to `main`.
+   - Why use this workflow?
+     - Keeps the main branch clean and stable for releases.
+     - Lets you experiment and develop freely in `dev` without breaking the main product.
+     - Provides a dedicated place (`test`) to catch bugs before they reach users.
+   - How to create and switch between these branches:
      ```bash
-     git branch dev      # create a dev branch git branch test     # create a test branch git branch beta     # create a beta branch git checkout dev    # switch to dev branch
+     git branch dev      # create a dev branch (if it doesn't exist) git branch test     # create a test branch (if it doesn't exist) git checkout dev    # switch to dev branch
-     # Or use the new command
+     # Or use the new command (recommended)
      git switch dev
      ```
-   - Use branches to safely experiment or develop features before merging them into main.
+   - Typical workflow:
+     1. Start on `dev` and make your changes.
+     2. When ready, merge `dev` into `test` for testing:
+        ```bash
+        git checkout test
+        git merge dev
+        ```
+     3. After testing, merge `test` into `main` for release:
+        ```bash
+        git checkout main
+        git merge test
+        ```
+   - If you no longer need a branch, you can delete it:
+     ```bash
+     git branch -d branch-name
+     ```

 6. **Merging Branches**
    - When your feature or fix is ready, merge it into the main branch: